esp-rs/esp-idf-template/README.md

 ### Optionally Install GDB

-You'll only need the GDB utility for on-chip debugging, [or for decoding batraces in panics for RISCV Espressif SOCS](#install-esp-idf-monitor).
+You'll only need the GDB utility for on-chip debugging or [for decoding batraces in panics for RISCV Espressif SOCS](#install-esp-idf-monitor).

+To install it:
-* Manually download the GDB package matching your Espressif SOC from [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html#list-of-esp-idf-tools)
+* Manually download the GDB package matching your OS and Espressif SOC from [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html#list-of-esp-idf-tools)
 * Unpack (with `tar xvfz`) into a directory of your choice
-* Add the GDB debugger to your `PATH`, so that e.g. invoking `riscv32-esp-elf-gdb` (or `xtensa-esp-elf-gdb`) without any path prefixes is possible
+* Add the unpacked GDB debugger to your `PATH`, so that e.g. invoking `riscv32-esp-elf-gdb` (or `xtensa-esp-elf-gdb` for xtensa-based SOCs) without any path prefixes is possible, as `esp-idf-monitor` wants that

 ### Install `esp-idf-monitor`